aduttaUNF12/MSR_locomotion/README.md

 # MSR_locomotion

-Locomotion learning of Modular Self-Reconfigurable Robot, named Yamor, using Q-learning.
+Locomotion learning of a Modular Self-Reconfigurable Robot (MSR), named Yamor, using Q-learning.
 We use [Webots](https://www.cyberbotics.com/#cyberbotics) for simulation.